-As described in Section 4.3.1 and Appendix D, NOAA ONMS determined that designated critical habitat for four species under USFWS jurisdiction may occur within the action area that may be affected by the proposed action (marbled murrelet, western snowy plover, California red-legged frog, tidewater goby).
+As described in Section 4.3.1 and Appendix D, NOAA ONMS determined that designated critical habitat for four species under USFWS jurisdiction may occur within the action area (marbled murrelet, western snowy plover, California red-legged frog, and tidewater goby).
 ONMS analyzed the potential beneficial and adverse impacts to these designated critical habitats due to human disturbance and habitat loss or degradation as a result of the proposed action.